junaidfarhan94/Domain-Checker-/README.md

+Domain Reachability Checker

+Overview
+Domain Reachability Checker is a powerful Python tool designed to quickly and efficiently verify the reachability of domains.
+This tool is optimized for speed and provides a stylish and user-friendly interface, making it an ideal choice for network administrators, security professionals, and anyone who needs to perform domain checks on a regular basis.

+Features
+Multi-Method Reachability Check: Verifies domains using DNS resolution, ICMP ping, and HTTP/HTTPS requests to ensure comprehensive reachability analysis.
+Fast and Efficient: Utilizes multi-threading to check multiple domains simultaneously, significantly reducing check time.
+Stylish Interface: Displays a visually appealing opening screen with ASCII art and custom colors for output, making the tool both functional and aesthetically pleasing.
+Customizable Output: Reachable domains are saved to reachable.txt, while the terminal output is color-coded for easy interpretation.
+User-Friendly: Simple command-line interface with clear instructions and informative error messages.

+Installation
+To get started with the Domain Reachability Checker, you'll need to have Python 3 installed along with a few Python libraries.
+Install the required libraries using pip:

+pip3 install requests pyfiglet termcolor

+Usage
+Prepare Your Domain List: Create a domains.txt file in the same directory as the script.
+List each domain on a new line, e.g.:

+www.google.com
+www.example.com
+www.github.com

+Run the Script: Execute the script using Python:

+python3 check_domains.py

+Review Results:

+Reachable domains will be listed in reachable.txt.
+The terminal will display color-coded results indicating which domains are reachable or not.
+Example Output

   ____                        _   _             _
  |  _ \  ___  _ __ ___   __ _| | | | __ _ _ __ | | _____ _ __